 Your Defold project has some built-in materials that are used to render sprites, tiles, particles and GUI nodes.
 For 3D models, there is no suitable built-in material so we have to create one.
 For the example book model there is a “textured.material” resource ready-made.

 Read the Material documentation for information on how materials work and how you can create materials that work with textured 3D models.

 The Shader manual contains information on how shader programs work.

 The last thing to do to get the model into the game is to alter the Render Script for the project.
 The default render script is tailor made for 2D games and does not work with 3D models.
 But by copying the default render script and adding a handful of lines of Lua code we can make sure that our book is rendered as expected.
 For the example the render script is already set up.

-Read the Rendering documentation for details on how render scripts work.
+Read the Render documentation for details on how render scripts work.